bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

  6. Click the `Configure SSO` button.
     ![](/img/SSO-page.jpg)
     All members of your organization will be automatically signed out from Bitrise.
  7. Bitrise sends a **notification e-mail** to the organization owner and the organization members as well.
-This email contains:
-    * the credentials of the Organization's SSO provider (Sign In  via SSO or the provided URL)
-    * the the organization owner's email address (should you need to contact him/her.)
+This email contains the credentials of the Organization's SSO provider (`Sign In via SSO` or the provided URL) and the organization owner's email address (should you need to contact him/her.)

     ![](/img/email-notification.jpg)
- 8. The owner (and other members) of this Organization are be prompted to sign in to Bitrise again by clicking the `sign In via SSO` button or using the provided URL in the email.
-If using the URL, make sure you open it in a _new tab_!
+ 8. The owner (and other members) of this Organization are prompted to sign in to Bitrise again by clicking the `sign In via SSO` button or using the provided URL in the email.
+If using the latter, make sure you open the link in a _new tab_!
  9. Your SSO provider's page comes up again where you have to provide your Bitrise email address connected to your organization.
 WARNING: If you provide a **different Bitrise email address which is not related to that particular organization**, you will get the below error message.
 Log in with the right email address of the organization.![](/img/no-connected-sso-for-this-email-address.png)
 10. As a last step, the `Allow "your organization name" to sign you in` page comes up.
     ![](/img/enable-saml.jpg)